Sheby/vue-tables/readme.md

 # Vue Tables

+## This is a fork of [matfish2](https://github.com/matfish2/vue-tables) vue-tables

+All credit for original work goes to @matfish2.
+I've added additional functionality for my needs.

+Check the bottom of the docs for new functionality and options.

 Note: using strings as templates is deprecated and will be removed in an upcoming release.
 Please use functions instead.

 [![npm version](https://badge.fury.io/js/vue-tables.svg)](https://badge.fury.io/js/vue-tables) [![Build Status](https://travis-ci.org/matfish2/vue-tables.svg?branch=master)](https://travis-ci.org/matfish2/vue-tables)